ubccr/xdmod/user_manual_builder/Job_Viewer/index.rst

 hardware on the nodes themselves.
 A brief description of the metrics
 follow:

-.. original figure is 10-6 or chart vs time

 -  CPU User: The ratio of time spent in user mode to total CPU time for the cores that were assigned to the job.